Joan Birman: Education

 After high school, Birman entered Swarthmore College, a coeducational institution in Swarthmore, Pennsylvania, and majored in mathematics.
 However, she disliked living in the dorms so she transferred to Barnard College, a women's only college affiliated to Columbia University, to live at home.

 Birman received her B.A.
 (1948) in mathematics from Barnard College and an M.A.
 (1950) in physics from Columbia University.

-After working in the industry from 1950 to 1960, she did a PhD in mathematics at the Courant Institute (NYU) under the supervision of Wilhelm Magnus, graduating in 1968.
+After working in industry from 1950 to 1960, she did a PhD in mathematics at the Courant Institute at New York University under the supervision of Wilhelm Magnus, graduating in 1968.
 Her dissertation was titled Braid groups and their relationship to mapping class groups.

 Career

 After she earned her bachelor's degree from Barnard, Birman accepted a position at the Polytechnic Research and Development Co., which was affiliated with Brooklyn Polytechnic University.
 She later worked from the Technical Research Group and the W. L. Maxson Corporation.

 Birman's first academic position was at the Stevens Institute of Technology (1968–1973).
-When she joined, she was the only female professor out of 160.
-In 1969 she published "On Braid Groups", which introduced a mapping class group of a surface called the Birman Exact Sequence, which became one of the most important tools in the study of braids and surfaces.
-During the later part of this period she published a monograph, 'Braids, links, and mapping class groups' based on a graduate course she taught as a visiting professor at Princeton University in 1971–72.
+When she joined, she was the only female professor out of 160 members of the faculty.
+In 1969 she published "On Braid Groups", which introduced a way to relate the mapping class group of a surface to the mapping class group of a punctured version of the same surface.
+Known as the Birman Exact Sequence, this has become one of the most important tools in the study of braids and surfaces.
+During the later part of this period, in 1974, she published a monograph, Braids, Links, and Mapping Class Groups, based on a graduate course she taught as a visiting professor at Princeton University in 1971–72.
 This book is considered the first comprehensive treatment of braid theory, introducing the modern theory to the field, and contains the first complete proof of the Markov theorem on braids.

-In 1973, she joined the faculty at Barnard College, where she served as Chairman of the Mathematics Department from 1973-87, 1989-1991, and 1995-1998.
+In 1973, she joined the faculty at Barnard College, where she served as Chairman of the Mathematics Department from 1973 to 1987, 1989 to 1991, and 1995 to 1998.
 She was a visiting scholar at the Institute for Advanced Study in the summer of 1988.

-She supervised 21 doctoral students, and has a total of 50 academic descendants.
+She supervised 21 doctoral students, and has a total of 70 academic descendants.
 Her doctoral students include Józef Przytycki.

 Birman was a founding editor of the journals Geometry and Topology and Algebraic and Geometric Topology.

 Birman was a co-founder of Mathematical Sciences Publishing, a non-profit publishing house.
 She was a member of the New York Academy of Sciences Human Rights of Scientists Committee.